soleyhyman/Slowing_Bar_HPC/README.md

   9. To submit your changes use ctrl+o and then enter to save your changes.
 Then use ctrl+x to exit
   # Through the HPC's OnDemand using VSCode
   1. On the HPC OnDemand website navigate to the Apps dropdown in the top left corner.
-  2. Click on VsCode and scroll down to the bottom and click launch
+  2. Click on VsCode, scroll to the bottom and click launch
   3. Once the session starts click on the Launch VsCode Gui button.
   4. In the top left click on file and then click on open file
   5. Navigate to the Slowing_Bar_HPC folder and select slowing_bar_run_hpc.sh